By Amy Cutmore

-'Much of the work which goes into keeping roses healthy should have been done by now,' says Rebecca.
+'Much of the work which goes into keeping roses healthy should have been done by spring,' says Rebecca.
 'That would include pruning to stop them getting congested.
 Also, mulching to feed the soil, trap in moisture and bury fungal spores.'

 'While traditional rambling roses tend to flower once, in great profusion, modern, repeat-flowering roses begin more slowly, but send up new blooms throughout the summer,' says Rebecca.